December 21, 2020

 This LMS has a focus on statistical software, so if your small business’ needs are solely around statistics, Minitab could be the platform for you.
 Within the platform, process improvement solutions are paired with quality training courses and these courses are focused on boosting operations and streamlining workflow.

 Minitab offers data importing, real-time insights, process mapping, and project roadmap plotting, all of which round out as some of the platform’s key features.
 There are different modules available, so finding the one that is right for your small business is an option, as long as you have a clear vision of what your business requires.
 Minitab can be integrated with a training module that covers different topics, and it includes ready-made training materials prepared for you to deploy to your teams.
 Like most LMS, Minitab works both on desktop and mobile, so users have some choice in how they access and complete their training.
-The platform operates as a ‘store’, where you must purchase a licence option to use, which is broken down by single-user and multi-user licenses.
+The platform operates as a ‘store’, where you must purchase a license option to use, which is broken down by single-user and multi-user licenses.

 Lastly, Agylia is another option to train team member within your small business.
 Noted to be flexible, mobile, and globally inclusive, Agylia offers a training solution within a modern LMS, where content can be accessed online, but there is also an offline feature that meets the training and does not have to stop just because someone loses connectivity.